History of Fleming Hall

 The Transformation

-Thank you, New Mexicans, for supporting the 2016 Higher Education GO Bond that funded the stunning transformation of Fleming Hall, the home of the Western New Mexico University Museum.
+Thank you, New Mexicans, for supporting the 2016 Higher Education GO Bond that funded the stunning transformation of Fleming Hall.
+The result is an open, light, secure and climate-controlled environment that enhances the visitor experience.